Completely positive approximations and inductive systems: A c.p.c. system from a system of c.p.c. approximations

-where $a_x,a_y\in A$ are as defined in \eqref{ax}. \end{lemma} It follows from the definition of $a_x$ and $a_y$ that \eqref{eq: mult eq'} holds, but labeling it here it will make some of the following arguments easier to follow. \begin{proof} Without loss of generality, we assume $x,y\in F_k^1$.
+\begin{proof} Set $k\geq 0$, $x,y\in F_k^1$, and $0<\varepsilon<1$.
 Moreover, by possibly writing $x$ as a linear combination of self-adjoint elements and distributing, we may reduce the argument to the case where $x$, and hence $a_x$, is self-adjoint.
 Using \eqref{eq: zigzag} and the c.p.c.\ approximations, we may choose $M_0>0$ so that for all $m>n>M_0$,

-By definition of $a_x$ and $a_y$, we can find $M_1>k$ so that for all $m>M_1$,
+By definition of $a_x$ and $a_y$, we can find $M>M_0$ so that for all $m>M_0$,